-Using a workflow in your email marketing software means that you craft a series of emails which deliver the freebie.
-Then those emails follow up with interesting content over a period of time.
+Using workflow in your email marketing software means that you craft a series of emails that deliver the freebie.
+Then those emails follow up with interesting content over some time.

 The lead nurturing sequence needs to take into account what stage of the buyer's journey that your leads are in.
 If you manage to address your subscribers' concerns effectively and demonstrate the value of your offer, some of them will eventually buy.

 With email automation, you don’t need to leave money on the table.
 Once a subscriber has purchased a front-end offer, then your emails need to focus on getting them to enroll in some higher-priced offer, either it is a product or a service.
 This is called the up-sell.